 Medals of Honor Categories

-The Neumann-Valenzano Medal (Liturgy & Evangelization): named after St. John Neumann and Monsignor Art Valenzano, this honor is given to a pastor who exemplifies what it means to build a vibrant faith community and help others find and share their light.
+Liturgy & Evangelization Award (Neumann-Valenzano Medal): named after St. John Neumann and Monsignor Art Valenzano, this honor is given to a priest who exemplifies what it means to build a vibrant faith community and help others find and share their light.

-The O’Neill-Baldwin Medal (Stewardship): named after Thomas J. O’Neill and Thomas and Peggy Baldwin, this medal recognizes individuals or couple whose “sincere and generous charity” bears witness to Christ.
+Stewardship Award (The O’Neill-Baldwin Medal): named after Thomas J. O’Neill and Thomas and Peggy Baldwin, this medal recognizes individuals or couple whose “sincere and generous charity” bears witness to Christ.

 Sister Delia Dowling, SSND Recipient of the Seton-Sellinger Medal